FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Heterogeneous Risk Tolerances

-We finally introduce a variant of ImRE that accounts for different risk tolerances\footnote{\textcolor{red}{Note that other problems in edge computing have been investigated from the risk-awareness perspective as well, catering to heterogeneous users and applications, for example risk-aware non-cooperative MEC offloading \cite{riskAwareOffloading1}, risk-aware energy scheduling in edge computing \cite{riskAwareEnergy}, and energy budget risk-aware application placement \cite{riskAwareApplicationPlc}.}} across users.
+We present our overall algorithm framework in Fig \ref{fig:algoFramework}.
+Our importance sampling based reinforcement learning algorithms learns offline in a digital twin setup, to avoid experiencing the real cost of rare events.
+The converged policy is applied to online scenarios where rare events occur at their true rate.
+Running the policy once trained is identical to deploying any RL-trained policy.
+If we use, e.g., tabular RL, this is a table lookup; deep RL may require some inference time through the neural network.

 Edge computing users, application vendors, and network providers have different tolerances towards server failures and the resulting higher latency which occur.
 Some applications are highly latency sensitive, and any server failure has a significant impact on safety and smooth functioning of the application, e.g., obstacle detection in autonomous vehicles, or immersive outdoor sport applications.
-To other users or application vendors, job computation is not as urgent.
-They may see less of a need for a failure-aware backup placement resilient solution, due to the extra costs brought about by storing the backups.
-To deal with the heterogeneous risk tolerances, one potential solution is to alter the failure cost when training the algorithm.
-Nevertheless, the same rare event with the same objective cost to the system may inspire different risk tolerances and different willingness to incur a preparation cost in normal states amongst users.
-Therefore, we propose a mechanism which can cater to different types of edge computing users.
+Other users with less urgent jobs may not priortize a failure-aware backup placement solution, due to the extra costs of storing and migrating backups.
+To deal with heterogeneous risk tolerances, one potential solution is to alter the failure cost when training the algorithm.
+Nevertheless, the same rare event with the same system cost may lead to varying risk tolerances and willingness to incur a preparation cost amongst different users.
+Therefore, we propose a mechanism that can cater to edge computing users of heterogeneous risk tolerances.
 It takes the users' risk tolerance towards server failures as an input, and derives a joint service placement and backup placement policy, based on the users' risk tolerance.
-With RiTA, we also do not need to re-train a new policy $Q_{riskAware}$ for every possible level of risk.
+With RiTA (Risk Tolerance-Adaptive Algorithm), we also do not need to re-train a new policy $Q_{riskAware}$ for every possible level of risk, which scales better to a wider variety of users.